jamesryan094/example-plugin/.napari/DESCRIPTION.md

 I'm changing this description to test my plugin preview.

-This is a description edited in a fork of the main repo.
+This is a description edited in a fork of the main repo, after installing the napari hub plugin preview app.